cvut/javascript/README.md

 ## ES6

-[Learn about ECMAScript 6](http://git.io/es6features), its new syntax and features, and use it in you project today.
+[Learn about ECMAScript 6](http://git.io/es6features), its new syntax and features, and use it in your project today.

 For browser-oriented projects transpile your project with [Babel](https://babeljs.io/).

 For server oriented projects, you can use ES6 natively in Node.js version 0.12 (with [`--harmony` flag](https://github.com/joyent/node/wiki/es6-%28a.k.a.-harmony%29-features-implemented-in-v8-and-available-in-node)) and [io.js](https://iojs.org/).
 Alternatively you can use [babel-node](https://babeljs.io/docs/usage/cli/#babel-node) from the Babel project.
 Consult [ES6 Compatibility Table](https://kangax.github.io/compat-table/es6/).

-You may want to avoid Babel in smaller projects where Ethe code compilation brings unjustified overhead.
+You may want to avoid Babel in smaller projects where the code compilation brings unjustified overhead.

-Avoid using other languages which compile to JavaScript, like CoffeeScript.
-While they may have more syntactic sugar and features, they are much more opinionated and not everyone may like them.

 See [tooling](tooling/) for tips how to manage your build process.